rancher/docs/content/rancher/v2.x/en/user-settings/cloud-credentials/_index.md

 ---
 title: Managing Cloud Credentials
-weight: 7010
+weight: 7011
 ---

 _Available as of v2.2.0_

 When you create a cluster [hosted by an infrastructure provider]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/node-pools), [node templates]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/node-pools/#node-templates) are used to provision the cluster nodes.
 These templates use Docker Machine configuration options to define an operating system image and settings/parameters for the node.

-Node templates use cloud credentials to access the credential information required to provision nodes in the infrastructure providers.
+Node templates can use cloud credentials to access the credential information required to provision nodes in the infrastructure providers.
 The same cloud credential can be used by multiple node templates.
 By using a cloud credential, you do not have to re-enter access keys for the same cloud provider.
 Cloud credentials are stored as Kubernetes secrets.

+Cloud credentials are only used by node templates if there are fields marked as `password`.
+The default `active` node drivers have their account access fields marked as `password`, but there may be some `inactive` node drivers, which are not using them yet.
+These node drivers will not use cloud credentials.

 You can create cloud credentials in two contexts: